-The Postgraduate Diploma in Computer and Communications Law programme must be completed within a minimum of two years and a maximum of six years.
+The Postgraduate Diploma in Technology, Media and Telecommunications Law programme must be completed within a minimum of two years and a maximum of six years.
 The diploma requires the successful completion of 120 credits

 With the programme being delivered at different levels, the needs are met of a truly diverse student body.
 High competition for jobs means having additional training and education can be a real advantage, whether you are in the market for a new career or simply want to progress in your existing position.